pymc-devs/pymc-examples/myst_nbs/pymc3_howto/sampling_conjugate_step.myst.md

 The usage of `point` and its indexing variables can be confusing here.
 The expression `point[self.conc_prior.transformed.name]` in particular is quite long.
 This expression is necessary because when `step` is called, it is passed a dictionary `point` with string variable names as keys.

-However, the prior parameter's name won't be stored directly in the keys for `point` because PyMC3 stores a transformed variable instead.
+However, the prior parameter's name won't be stored directly in the keys for `point` because PyMC stores a transformed variable instead.
 Thus, we will need to query `point` using the *transformed name* and then undo that transformation.

 To identify the correct variable to query into `point`, we need to take an argument during initialization that tells the sampling step where to find the prior parameter.
 Thus, we pass `var` into `ConjugateStep` so that the sampler can find the name of the transformed variable (`var.transformed.name`) later.